 Over the upcoming weeks baseball groundskeepers will go through one of the greatest traditions – Baseball Opening Day.
 The start of each new baseball season finds every team even in the standings and full of optimism.
 For the groundskeeper, it’s the start of another long season but just like everyone else, the groundskeeper is equally excited to get the season underway.

-I remember back in my days in Major League Baseball (Late 80’s & 90’s) in Baltimore, after the long baseball season we typically shut down the grounds operation around Thanksgiving.
+I remember my days in Major League Baseball back in the late 80s & 90s in Baltimore, we would typically shut down the grounds operation around Thanksgivin gafter the long baseball season.
 At that point I was usually pretty burned out from the season and ready for some extended time off to recharge the old batteries.
 Once the Christmas and New Year’s holidays passed and winter was in full swing, I would start looking forward to working on the field again.
 Finally, around March 1st, we would move from inside work to the ballfield – it was like being let out of the insane asylum.

 Groundskeepers just aren’t mentally cut out to being cooped up indoors for long periods of time.
 It was such a free feeling getting outside, working under the sunshine and breathing the fresh, cool Spring air.
 But the best was the smell of the first mowing around the 2nd or 3rd week of March.
 Our senses are so heightened for that first mowing.
 By June we rarely even notice that aroma.
 As we would work on the mound and plate areas we would begin to start talking about how quiet the stadium was.
 We were beginning to count the days before the bowl would be full of fans again gazing at our meticulous and artful groundskeeping.
 Our canvas, the field, as our rake strokes and mowing patterns created crisp sharp edges and geometric shapes and lines with a colorful palate of various shades of green, red, tan, brown and white.